KKotlicki/Cibot/README.md

 1. Calendar of exams
 2. Countdown to final exams
 3. Send documents (such as subject statues, MUT anthem, magnet links)
-4. Recive and upload text, image, word and .pdf to google drive
-5. Leaderboard of drive files contributions / "Hall of fame"
-6. Points to grade converter by subject
+4. Points to grade converter by subject
-7. Akinator
+5. Akinator
 ```

  - [Fix]

 ```
 1. Logging systems
-2. yt_cog change music to pre-bufforing
+2. Shutdown commands
 ```